BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 They can no longer retreat to an uninvolved observer's standpoint outside the system; they must reflect on the position within the system from which they are observing the other participants.
 The problem is not simply that cognition is described by means of communication, but that this very communication takes place within the cognizing system it is attempting to describe.
 This description is therefore necessarily **incomplete**, yet the resulting paradox can unfold productively.
-(This is also why Luhmann called magnus opus *The society of society* (*Die Gesellschaft der Gesellschaft*) {% cite luhmann:1998 %} because (1) it is a description or a theory about society, i.e., society as the gramatical object and (2) a theory produced by society as the gramatical subject.)
+(This is also why Luhmann called his magnus opus *The society of society* (*Die Gesellschaft der Gesellschaft*) {% cite luhmann:1998 %} because (1) it is a description or a theory about society, i.e., society as the gramatical object and (2) a theory produced by society as the gramatical subject.)

-Luhmann offers us an image: an experimenter who observes rats in a maze normally stands outside the maze.
-For instance, Kant may write about the subject (communication), which he can observe from outside (as a consciousness).
-With the sociological concept of cognition, this is no longer possible.
-Here the theorist himself becomes one of the rats in the maze (of society, of communication) that he is trying to describe.
-He can no longer withdraw to an uninvolved observer's standpoint outside the system, but must reflect on the position, within the system, from which he observes the other participants.
-The problem is not, in principle, that cognition is described by means of communication, but that this very communication takes place within the cognizing system that it (the communication) is describing.
-This description is necessarily **incomplete**.
-The paradox, however, can unfold productively.

 Compared to the biological or psychological cases, it is no longer enough to concede a mere commonality of conditions.
 We have now arrived at the *unity* of the system itself: the theorist (or perhaps better, the theory) and the object of investigation are parts of the exact same communication system.